 Limit Shrinkage and Distortion: One of the difficulties of welding stainless steel is dealing with its tendency to distort.
 The full penetration and single pass welding achievable with KTIG mean distortion is drastically reduced.
 This makes K-TIG perfect for pipe spooling, and other projects where multiple joints are needed.

-Simplicity: The process is incredibly simple, and operators can be trained sufficiently in just a couple of hours.
+Simplicity: The process is incredibly simple, and operators can typically be trained sufficiently in under 3 hours.
 There is no need to balance gas and electrical flow manually, as everything is controlled automatically by the sophisticated K-TIG 1000 Evolve Controller.

 K-TIG worked with a US-manufacturer of high-pressure cylinders, general-purpose tanks and transport vessels.
 K-TIG provided a savings assessment for 6,350 mm (250 inch) circumferential and 1,800 mm (72 inch) longitudinal joints, and the results were incredible.